AleChiquito/AI_portafolio/README.md

 # AI_portafolio

-Hello,
+Hi,

-My name is Alejandra V López Chiquito.
-I was born in 1992 in Morelia, Michoacán, México.
-I'm Systems Computer Engineer and now I'm a student of the Master in Science on Artificial Intelligence at the UAQ (Universidad Autónoma de Querétaro).
+I'm Alejandra Chiquito.
+I'm from México, and I'm a Systems Computer Engineer with a Master in Artificial Intelligence from the UAQ (Universidad Autónoma de Querétaro).

-This is my personal portfolio of projects and resources.
-You will find complete projects, ideas, testing, etc. using different programming languages such as Python, C, and Matlab.
+In this personal portfolio, you'll find projects, resources, and ideas using different languages and libraries.